How I Stopped Doubting My Salvation

 The doubts did not go away overnight, but they started to become fewer and farther between.
 Soon I was going days without doubts then weeks and finally months.
 I can’t pinpoint a specific time when I stopped doubting, but I praise the Lord that I haven’t doubted His saving work in my life for years.

 - If the answer is yes, then claim God’s promises.
 God has promised that if you believe on His Son, He will save you.
 Ephesians 2:8-9 states, “For by grace ye are saved through faith; and that not of yourselves: it is the gift of God: not of works, lest any man should boast.”
 Your salvation is not determined by your good works or even by the amount of your faith.
 These verses say that even your faith is not of yourself.
-God is the one who saves you, so if you have trusted in Him and doubt your salvation, you are actually doubting whether or not God keeps His promises.
+God is the one who saves you, so if you have repented and trusted in Him and then doubt your salvation, you are actually doubting whether or not God keeps His promises.
 We know God is faithful, so claim His promises.
-Create a list of Scripture like I did and cling to them every time you are uncertain
+Create a list of Scripture and cling to them every time you are uncertain

 Claiming God’s Promises